USS Cachalot (SS-170)

-USS Cachalot (SC-4/SS-170), a United States Navy submarine and the lead ship of her class, known as the "V-boats", was the only ship of the United States Navy to be named for the sperm whale.
+USS Cachalot (SC-4/SS-170) was a United States Navy submarine and the lead ship of her class, known as the "V-boats" and named for the sperm whale.
 Her keel was laid down by the Portsmouth Navy Yard.
 She was launched on 19 October 1933 as V-8 (SC-4) sponsored by Miss K. D. Kempff, and commissioned on 1 December 1933 with Lieutenant Commander Merril Comstock in command.
 Cachalot was the first submarine to have the Torpedo Data Computer, Arma Corporation's Mark 1, installed.

 Design

 Cachalot was built by the Portsmouth Navy Yard, as were most of the previous V-boats.
 Design conservatism and economic realities forced Portsmouth to continue to use riveting in the construction of the inner and outer hulls, although non-critical areas like the superstructure, piping brackets, support framing, and interior tankage were actually welded.
 Her sister, Cuttlefish (the first submarine built by Electric Boat since the S-class of 1925) had most of the outer hull and fuel tanks welded, while retaining riveting for the inner hull.
 Both were medium-sized submarines built under the tonnage limits of the London Naval Treaty of 1930.
 An extensive study was conducted to determine the optimum submarine size under the treaty restrictions, factoring in total force, endurance, and percentage of the force that could be maintained on station far from a base, as in a Pacific war scenario.
 Despite the calculation process, size reduction had gone too far with the Cachalots, limiting their patrol endurance.
 After three Pacific war patrols, Cachalot was relegated to training duties in September 1942, once numerous Gato-class boats became available.

 The as-built engine specifications were two BuEng-built, MAN-designed M9Vu 40/46 nine-cylinder two-cycle direct drive main diesel engines, 1535 hp each, with one BuEng MAN two-cycle auxiliary diesel engine, driving a 330 kW electric generator.
 The auxiliary engine was for charging batteries or for increased surface speed via a diesel-electric system providing power to the main electric motors.
 As with most V-boats, the main engines proved troublesome, and were replaced in 1937-38 by two Winton GM 16-278 16-cylinder four-cycle diesels, 1600 hp each.